 It’s a movie of its time.
 That said, it’s silly and fun in all of the best ways.
 How can you even think a campy n’ trashy, sci-fi-bubblegum-pop blowout produced by James Bond’s Harry Saltzman and The Monkees’ Don Kirshner starring Olivia Newton-John could be anything but fun?

 The maniacs at Deranged Visions had a video tribute posted on You Tube, which we posted.
 But that account has since left the platform.
 But no worries, since Pickwick’s 2011 release of the film, fans have ripped many clips of scenes and tunes from the film.
-Fans have also recently uploaded the trailer (embedded below) as well as uploading the full film.
+Fans have also recently uploaded the full film — it comes and goes from You Tube, so watch it while you can.

 Olivia Newton-John w/Toomorrow – “If You Can’t Be Hurt”